minvws/nl-covid19-notification-app-backend/Testautomation/test scenarios.md

       * determine transmissionRiskLevel (TRL) 1/2/3 based on de RollingStartNumber (RSN) + DateOfSymptomsOnset (aantal dagen tussen)
 	  * validate new key is in manifest
 	  * Etag is changed with new manifest (304 vs. 200)
-    - [ ] STOPkey can't be found in manifest
     - [x] validate all exposure keys in manifest
-    - [ ] API versioning
+    - [ ] API versioning => v1 validatie / v2 validatie => different certificate
-    - [ ] 1, 13 and 14 keys in postkey array
+    - [ ] 1 and 13 keys in postkey array
+    - [ ] update appconfig if etag is changed in manifest

 2. Timing scenarios (validation of the business rules round the postkeys)
     - [ ] Postkey of 3 weeks is to old => not added to manifest